These tasty vegan breakfast ideas are full of whole grains and plant based protein. Best of all, they’re totally delicious!

-In a separate bowl, pour in the buttermilk, maple syrup, and oil.
+In a separate bowl, pour in the almond milk, maple syrup, and oil.
 When the egg is done, add the egg.

 Stir the wet ingredients into the dry ingredients.
 If you’d like, add a tiny pinch of turmeric (our batter was very light, and a little turmeric mimics the color an egg yolk adds).